tahseenadit/self-study/Data Engineering/Vertex AI/Spark_vs_Hadoop.md

 - **Example**: Suppose you’re using Spark Streaming to process clickstream data from a website.
 If the traffic spikes dramatically (e.g., during a sale), Spark Streaming might not be able to process all the incoming events in real time.
 It may lag behind, causing delays or even losing data, unless carefully tuned.

+When do you use Apache Spark instead of a basic Jupyter Notebook with SQL and Python?

+Simply, when you have more data than will fit in your computer's memory.
+Spark gives you an abstraction where data is spread across multiple machines but you interact with it as if it's in a single place (sort of, advanced usage around partitions means you need to care about how it's laid out).
+Apache Spark is required for larger dataset.
+So if your query is taking long time, even after optimization and adding shards on your sql is getting expensive, you should look for spark and setup a cluster over cloud and verify the query speed.

+Spark can also be more efficient.
+The process of building up a chain of transforms before execution allows for query optimization which can make a huge difference to performance.